Hemp and Hops: Familiar Fragrances

 - The Look – Although many people seek different flavors and effects with cannabis, all plants that have a robust cannabinoid profile will share one thing in common: An abundance of crystalline structures called “Trichomes”.
 These trichomes house cannabinoids like CBD and THC (and over 100 others).

 - The Notes – Much like tasting whiskey requires only a small sip, cannabis tasters take a very slight draw, let the smoke settle, and gently push their tongue to the roof of the mouth to get an idea of the complete palette of flavors.

 - Terpenes – These are the compounds that give cannabis the majority of its smell.
 Different terpenes provide a different olfactory experience, and it’s thought that they provide different physical effects through the entourage effect as well.

 Terpenes are quickly becoming a point of convergence for hemp and hops.
 Brewers are beginning to isolate terpenes from different varieties of hops.
 They use those isolates in beers to affect a much broader range of flavors and sensations.

-While terpene isolates have been used in cleaning products and beverage industry, those uses were born of convenience.
+While terpene isolates have been used in common cleaning products and the beverage industry, those uses were born of convenience.
 The use of terpene isolates from hemp and hops comes from a desire to create utterly original flavor profiles as well as mild bodily effects.
-For instance, terpenes like limonene might be added to a given beer for its citrine aroma and energizing effects.
+For instance, terpenes like limonene might be added to a given beer for their citrine aroma and energizing effects.